 - State Department Exchanges Alumni Network in Bangladesh: Leveraging Bangladeshi alumni of U.S. government exchange programs to achieve long-term objectives in Bangladesh through capacity building and strengthening connections through people-to-people ties and institutional linkages.

 Priority Area Descriptions:

-- Compilation of historical artifacts, including audio records, to share via public
+5. Compilation of historical artifacts, including audio records, to share via public exhibition; and

 - Human Rights/Inclusiveness: Proposals in this priority area should address at least one of the following social issues by engaging with local communities, promoting social opportunities, and encouraging understanding and public visibility through programs and activities that address short-term awareness and advocacy, with an aim to change public perceptions, attitudes, and behavior over the long-term related to:

 2. Preventing and eliminating gender-based violence;

 3. Advocating for LGBTI and other ethnic/religious minorities’ rights;